opensearch-project/project-website/_posts/2024-06-07-opensearch-performance-2.14.md

 ## Performance improvements through 2.14

-Since the inception of the OpenSearch Project, we have achieved significant speedups.
+Since the inception of the OpenSearch Project, we have achieved significant increases in speed.

 The following graph shows the relative improvements by query category as the 90th percentile latencies, with a baseline of OpenSearch 1.0.
 Every category improved considerably, some dramatically.
 Full numbers are available in the data appendix.